6.9. snmptrap: Read Net-SNMP traps

 .snmp. prefix to the name of the fields the extracted from the message.

-snmptrap() source is available in syslog-ng OSE version 3.10 and later.
+snmptrap() source is available in syslog-ng PE version 7.0.3 and later.

 In addition to traps, the log of

 snmptrapdmay contain other messages (for example, daemon start/stop information, debug logs) as well.
-Currently syslog-ng OSE discards these messages.
+Currently syslog-ng PE discards these messages.

-The syslog-ng OSE application cannot resolve OIDs, you have to configure snmptrapd to do so.
-Note that because of a bug, if snmptrapd does not escape String values in the VarBindList if it can resolve an OID to a symbolic name.
-As a result, syslog-ng OSE cannot process traps that contain the
+Because of a bug, snmptrapd does not escape String values in the VarBindList if it can resolve an OID to a symbolic name.
+As a result, syslog-ng PE cannot process traps that contain the

 The colon (

 :) character is commonly used in SNMP traps.
-However, this character cannot be used in the name of syslog-ng OSE macros (name-value pairs).
-Therefore, the syslog-ng OSE application automatically replaces all consecutive
+However, this character cannot be used in the name of syslog-ng PE macros (name-value pairs).
+Therefore, the syslog-ng PE application automatically replaces all consecutive

 :characters with a single underscore (